Ideology of the Iranian Revolution

-The ideology of the Iranian revolution has been called a "complex combination" of Pan-Islamism, political populism, and Shia Islamic "religious radicalism" (Ervand Abrahamian); "a struggle against paganism, oppression, and empire," (Bernard Lewis);
+The ideology of the Iranian Revolution has been called a "complex combination" of Pan-Islamism, political populism, and Shia Islamic "religious radicalism" (Ervand Abrahamian); "a struggle against paganism, oppression, and empire" (Bernard Lewis).

-The diverse ideological interpretation of Islam within the grand alliance that led to the 1979 revolution were Khomeinism, Ali Shariati’s Islamic-left ideology (Nikki Keddie), Mehdi Bazargan’s liberal-democratic Islam.
+The diverse ideological interpretations of Islam within the grand alliance that led to the 1979 revolution included Khomeinism, Ali Shariati’s Islamic-left ideology (Nikki Keddie), Mehdi Bazargan’s liberal-democratic Islam.
 Less powerful were the socialist guerrilla groups of Islamic and secular variants, and the secular constitutionalism in socialist and nationalist forms.
 Contributors to the ideology also included Jalal Al-e-Ahmad, who formulated the idea of Gharbzadegi—that Western culture must be rejected and fought as was a plague or an intoxication that alienated Muslims from their roots and identity.

 The slogan chanted by demonstrators—"Independence, Freedom, and Islamic Republic" (Estiqlal, Azadi, Jomhuri-ye Eslami!)

 — has been called the "pivotal yet broad demand" of the revolutionaries.
 Revolutionaries railed against corruption, extravagance and autocratic nature of Pahlavi rule; policies that helped the rich at the expense of the poor; and the economic and cultural domination/exploitation of Iran by non-Muslim foreigners—particularly Americans.